-GRADUATE TRAINING IN PSYCHODYNAMIC COMMUNITY WORK
+GRADUATE TRAINING IN PSYCHODYNAMIC COMMUNITY MENTAL HEALTH

 The Kedzie Center trains a small cohort of advanced graduate and doctoral students in psychodynamic therapy in the community, with a number of opportunities for learning.